 Vertigo (spinning sensation)

-Vestibular diagnoses that can be treated by vestibular rehabilitation include:
+During your appointment in Barron, you will be evaluated for vestibular impairments.
+Diagnoses that can be treated by vestibular rehabilitation include:

 Benign paroxysmal positional vertigo (BPPV)